Marko Rudan: Western United

 On 23 May 2019, Rudan was announced as the inaugural head coach for expansion A-League club Western United.
 Rudan guided Western United to a finals berth in the club's inaugural season, with the club finishing the season 5th with a record of 12 wins, 3 draws and 11 losses.
 Western United won their inaugural A-League finals match, defeating Brisbane Roar 1–0, before losing by the same scoreline to Melbourne City in the semi-final days later.

 Rudan's second season in charge of Western United was less successful than his first, with the club finishing 10th with a record of 8 wins, 4 draws and 14 losses.
 Entering Round 18, Western United were in sixth place, and were on track to qualify for a second consecutive finals series.
 However, the club experienced a spectacular collapse, ending the season on a 9 match winless run, including 8 consecutive defeats in their final 8 matches of the season.

 On 8 June 2021, Rudan and Western United came to a mutual agreement to part ways following the end of the 2020–21 A-League season.

 Western Sydney Wanderers

 On 31 January 2022, Rudan was announced as the interim head coach of the Western Sydney Wanderers A-League men's team until the end of the 2021–22 season.
 The Wanderers made a bright start to life under new management, beating Perth Glory 1–0 in Mark Rudan’s first game in charge.
 On 4 March 2022, Rudan signed a permanent two-year extension until the end of the 2023–24 season.
 In the same week, Rudan guided Western Sydney to a 2–0 triumph over Sydney FC in the Sydney Derby.

 On 16 May 2024, Rudan departed as Wanderers manager, by mutual consent.

+Dalian Yingbo

+On 26 April 2026, Rudan was appointed as the assistant coach of Chinese Super League club Dalian Yingbo.